Other Disney World Discounts and Deals

 Most other hotels near Walt Disney World do offer high-speed Internet access in their guest rooms.
 Typically the fee is around $10 per night, but this varies widely.
 Because the type of access and the cost (if any) is constantly evolving, it’s best to call the hotel you are considering to get the current details.

-Without a Laptop
+Without a Laptop or Tablet

 Disney’s resorts that have conference centers (Beach Club, Contemporary, Coronado Springs, Grand Floridian and Yacht Club) have public Internet access available.
 It is expensive — roughly $10 for 15 minutes.
 Limited hours — ask at the front desk.